cgrudz/DataAssimilationBenchmarks.jl/paper.md

 sequential-in-time observational data [@carrassi2018data].
-As a long-studied "big-data" problem, DA has benefited from the fusion of a variety of techniques, including methods from Bayesian inference, dynamical systems, numerical analysis, optimization, control theory and machine learning.
+As a long-studied "big-data" problem, DA has benefited from the fusion of a variety of techniques, including methods from Bayesian inference, dynamical systems, numerical analysis, optimization, control theory, and machine learning.
 DA techniques are widely used in many areas of geosciences, neurosciences, biology, autonomous vehicle guidance, and various engineering applications requiring dynamic state estimation and control.